kconfeiteiro/kconfeiteiro/README.md

 # Hello there 👋

 Welcome to my GitHub profile!
-I'm Krystian Ojeda Confeiteiro (Krys), an astrophysicist student and aspiring software engineer.
+I'm Krystian David Ojdea Confeiteiro (Krys), an astrophysicist student and aspiring software engineer.
 I pride myself in practicality and efficient problem-solving and always seek continuous progress in my learning journey.
 I find great joy and satisfaction in maximizing opportunities, honing my skills, and embracing challenges.
 I have experience with multiple coding languages and enjoy creating effective solutions for various projects.

 ## About me

 I am currently in the last year of my undergrad at [Embry-Riddle Aeronautical University](https://daytonabeach.erau.edu/) (Daytona Beach campus), currently working on research on the calculation of stellar ages using the rotation-age relationship, an astrophysical paradigm known as *gyrochronology*.
 I currently know Python, JavaScript, MATLAB, Java, HTML, and CSS, where I am most experienced in Python (2 years), JavaScript (1.5 years), and Java (4 months).
-After completing my undergraduate degree, I will pursue an M.S. in Software Engineering and a Ph.D. in Computer Science with a focus on Space Sciences.
+After completing my undergraduate degree, I will pursue an M.S. in Software Engineering and a Ph.D. in Computer Science focusing on Space Sciences.

 <!-- - B.Sc. in Astronomy & Astrophysics, minor in Applied Mathematics (Spring 2023)